cp2004/Octoprint-Upgrade-To-Py3/README.md

 curl https://get.octoprint.org/py3/upgrade.py --output upgrade.py
 python3 upgrade.py
 ```
-**Warning: Only compatible with OctoPi 0.17 and OctoPi 0.18 (& Debian Buster) Previous versions do not have sufficient Python 3 versions to run OctoPrint.
-[See below](#**
+**Warning: Only compatible with OctoPi 0.17 and OctoPi 0.18 (currently dev nightly) (& Debian Buster) Previous versions do not have sufficient Python 3 versions to run OctoPrint.
+[See more below](https://github.com/cp2004/Octoprint-Upgrade-To-Py3#what-do-i-do-if-my-system-is-not-supported)**

 If you are not running OctoPi, you will be prompted to provide:
   - The path to the venv (`/home/pi/oprint` on OctoPi)